dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-uv.md

 ## 4 - Conclusion

 The uvs of a geometry are for setting up the [texture cornets](http://paulyg.f2s.com/uv.htm) of a geometry when it comes to what portions of a texture should be used when applying it to the face of geometry.
+This array of values should not be confused with other values of a geometry such as the groups that are used when setting material index values.